 Victorflowerfly @ stock.adobe.com

-Synthetic protein can be produced with the use of clean energy, water, carbon dioxide, and microbes.
-In this bioreactor with hydrogen-oxidizing bacteria, electrolysis takes place by forming a powder made up of 50 percent protein and one-fourth of carbohydrates.
-The protein created through electricity works as a food replacement, or even as a high-protein animal feed.
-Additionally, the texture of the resulting composite can also be altered depending on the microbes used in production.
+Synthetic protein can be produced with the use of clean energy from solar panels, a small quantity of water, carbon dioxide taken from the air, microbes, nitrogen, and trace amounts of minerals such as calcium, sodium, potassium, and zinc.
+In this bioreactor with hydrogen-oxidizing bacteria, electrolysis takes place by forming a powder made up of at least 50 percent protein and one-fourth of carbohydrates.
+The protein created through electricity works as a food replacement or even as a high-protein animal feed.
+Additionally, the texture of the resulting composite: powder, bar, gel, butter, or jerky, can be altered depending on the microbes used in production.

 This technology overcomes climate and land area dependence on current animal or plant-based food systems.
 It could also be helpful in emergencies when supply chains are disrupted.
 Also, it could be used in space or military missions.